goasana/config/README.md

 ))
 ```

-Load a yaml, toml or xml file by specifying a file with the appropriate file extension
+Load a yaml, toml or xml file by specifying a file with the appropriate file extension.

 ```go
 // Load yaml config file